How to create a Collaborative Course

 - Expand your network

-On this online toolkit we use two types of collaborative courses:
+In this online toolkit, we use two types of collaborative courses:

 Blended Intensive Programmes